A non-reciprocal model for morphogenesis in symbiosis

-The shape of a cell plays a fundamental role in the interaction with its neighbouring partners, which in turn can further induce morphology changes in the cell.
-Such intercellular exchanges, prominently exemplified by symbiotic associations at the micro-scale, is generally non-reciprocal: what one organism shares with its partner typically differs from what it may receive in return.
-Here we have introduced a coarse-grained model for symbiosis between single-cell organisms based on pairwise non-reciprocal interactions to study the deformations that result from activity generated during the association, which couples the deformation and the force driving the deformation by design.
+\textbf{Discussion ---} The shape of a cell plays a fundamental role in the interaction with its neighbouring partners, which in turn can further induce morphological changes in the cell.
+Such intercellular exchanges, prominently exemplified by symbiotic associations at the micro-scale, are, in general, not symmetric: what one organism shares with its partner typically differs from what it may receive in return~\cite{kost_metabolic_2023}.
+Inspired by the asymmetry of these exchanges, here we have introduced a coarse-grained computational model based on non-reciprocal interactions between deformable cells to study the ensemble of morphologies that can emerge in symbiosis.